moondance-labs/tanssi-docs/builders/manage/sudo/sudo.md

 ![Allowing creation of in-browser storage](/images/builders/manage/sudo/sudo/sudo-2.webp)

 Then, head back to the accounts tab and press **Account**.
-You'll then be able to replace the pre-generated private key with that of your sudo account.
+You'll then be able to replace the pre-generated private key with that of your Sudo account.

 ![Adding account on Polkadot.js Apps](/images/builders/manage/sudo/sudo/sudo-3.webp)